JiteshJain123/ai-creator-platform/README.md

-Creatr
+🤖 Creatr
-Creatr is a modern, full-stack AI-powered content creation platform designed for writers and creators.
-Built with Next.js, Convex, and Clerk, it provides a seamless experience for publishing articles, managing a following, and tracking content performance.
-The platform's core strength lies in its integrated AI tools, which assist creators in generating, refining, and enhancing their content from idea to publication.
+This is an AI-powered content creation platform built using Next.js, Convex, and Clerk.

+It allows users to write, publish, and manage content with the help of integrated AI tools for generation, refinement, and image transformation.

 🔗 Live Site & Repository
 🌐 Live Demo: [YOUR_LIVE_DEMO_URL]

 📁 GitHub Repo: [YOUR_GITHUB_REPO_URL]